San Cristanto Mexico Transportation

 In the future, I'll have Sharky's number saved (+99 11-02-40-16) to whatsapp or SMS him when a ride is needed.

-By car, it will take close to an hour to get from San Cristano to Progreso.
-There are no ubers available in San Cristano (as of January 2019) and even if you try to schedule one the application will say that they are not yet servicing this area of Mexico.
+By car, it will take close to an hour to get from San Cristanto to Progreso.
+There are no ubers available in San Cristanto (as of January 2019) and even if you try to schedule one the application will say that they are not yet servicing this area of Mexico.

-Note that if you make it to Progreso it is possible to take an uber back to San Cristano.
+Note that if you make it to Progreso it is possible to take an uber back to San Cristanto.
 This will cost approximately 450-600 pesos.